-When the economy began to shift a few years ago, many consumers started to feel differently about how they spend their money.
-Whether by simply cutting back on their spending or by taking advantage of coupons and promotions, consumers have become much more conservative in how they are choosing to spend money… period.
-It is becoming more and more important to people that they maximize their budget and are gaining full benefits for themselves and their families.
+When the economy began to shift a few years ago, many consumers started to feel differently about spending their money.
+Whether by simply cutting back on their spending or taking advantage of coupons and promotions, consumers have become much more conservative in how they spend money.
+It is becoming increasingly important for people to maximize their budget and gain full benefits for themselves and their families.

 Example One: Target REDcard